cassandra-hui/GitHub-Workshop/Practice/4_branching.md

 1. Go to your repository on GitHub.com.
 2. Switch to the `new-feature` branch using the branch dropdown.
-3. Verify that the changes you made locally are reflected in the branch.
+3. Verify that the changes you made locally are reflected in the branch on GitHub.com.

 ---